zachmccabe/beijing/docs/how_the_book_got_made.md

 Updated: {% include print_update.html %} • These notes explain how and why I built the field guide the way I did.
 If you're curious about digital books, take a peak.

-For the 3rd time in less than 5 years, I've rewritten the field guide.
-It feels like bouncing along in a noisy, old carriage on the overnight train – the bed under you rattles wildy enough that your sleep is anxious.

-Is it weird that I find the rhythm comforting anyway?

 {% include page_nav.html %}